astooke/rlpyt/README.md

  ```python
  dest[slice_or_indexes] = src
  ```
- Importantly, this syntax looks the same whether `dest` and `src` are indiviual numpy arrays or arbitrarily-structured collections of arrays (the structures of `dest` and `src` must match).
+ Importantly, this syntax looks the same whether `dest` and `src` are indiviual numpy arrays or arbitrarily-structured collections of arrays (the structures of `dest` and `src` must match, or `src` can be a single value).
 Rlpyt uses this data structure extensively--different elements of training data are organized with the same leading dimensions, making it easy to interact with desired time- or batch-dimensions.

 This is also intended to support environments with multi-modal observations or actions.
 For example, consider and environment with joint-angle and camera-image observations.
 Rather than flattening and merging these into one observation vector, the environment can store them as-is into a `namedarraytuple` for the observation, and in the forward method of the model, `observation.joint` and `observation.image` can be fed into the desired layers.
 Intermediate infrastructure code need not change.